huanghua1994/cutile-python/docs/source/execution.rst

 - A global object that is defined at the time of compilation or launch.

-By default, numeric constants are *loosely typed*: until used in a context that requires a type of specific width, integer constants have infinite precision, and floating-point constants are stored in the IEEE 754 double precision format.
+By default, numeric constants are *loosely typed*: until used in a context that requires a type of a specific width, integer constants have infinite precision, and floating-point constants are stored in the IEEE 754 double precision format.

 A *strictly typed* constant can be created by calling a dtype object as a constructor,